derceg/explorerplusplus/Plugins/Readme.txt

-This directory contains sample scripts that demonstrate functionality offered by the Explorer++ plugin API.
+This directory contains sample plugins that demonstrate functionality offered by the Explorer++ plugin API.
 Currently, the plugin system is in development.
-There is no way to load any of these scripts directly yet.

-You can, however, run the code they contain by going through the following steps:
+To load the plugins here, go through the following steps:

+1. Copy the desired plugins into a "plugins" folder in the same directory as the Explorer++ executable.
-1. Start Explorer++ with scripting enabled:
+2. Start Explorer++ with plugin support enabled:

-explorer++.exe -enable_lua_scripting
+explorer++.exe -enable_plugins

-2. Open the scripting dialog by going to Tools > Run Script...
-3. Paste any commands you want to run in the scripting dialog and press enter (or click the "Run" button).